barracudanetworks/ngf-azure-templates/contrib/CGF-LogAnalytics-Dashboard/README.md

 ##Azure Sentinel Workbook

-This template also includes supporting functions that enable the Azure Sentinel Workbook to process data directly rather than via
+This template also includes supporting functions that enable the Azure Sentinel Workbook to process data directly from the existing output of the Firewalls.

+##Troubleshooting
+On older versions of Firmware the OMS agent may

 ##### DISCLAIMER: ALL OF THE SOURCE CODE ON THIS REPOSITORY IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL BARRACUDA BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOURCE CODE. #####